Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Random waves: Berry type conjectures

-\begin{proof}[Proof of Theorem \ref{weakQUE} from the Introduction] Up to passing to a subsequence we may suppose that the sequence $d\nu_n := \phi_n^2 \, d\vol_M$ is weakly convergent.
-It follows from Proposition \ref{P15} and Conjecture \ref{BerryConj} that its limit $d\nu$ is absolutely continuous with respect to $d\vol_M$.
-To prove that $d\nu = d\vol_M$, it is therefore enough to prove that for any continuity set $B \subset M$ we have:
+\begin{proof}[Proof of Theorem \ref{weakQUE} from the Introduction] Up to passing to a subsequence we may suppose that the sequence $d\nu_n := \phi_n^2 \, d\vol_M$ is weakly convergent; let $\nu$ be its limit.
+To prove that $\nu$ coincides with the volume measure $\vol_M$, it is therefore enough to prove that for any continuity set $B \subset M$ (i.e. such that $\vol_{M} (\partial B) = 0$) of positive measure, we have: